RULES

 • Attempting to intimidate another fencer, whether you are fencing or spectacting.

-• Using vocal cues and noises in order to maximise the chances that referees and judges pick up on yours or your clubmates strikes and ignore your opponents.
+• Using vocal cues and noises in order to maximise the chances that referees pick up on yours or your clubmates strikes and ignore your opponents.
 This is relevant when spectating as well as when fencing.

 Referees are given wide powers of discretion in both deciding what is a foul and what punishment is appropriate.
 A more severe infraction (whether accidential or deliberate) will incur more severe repercussions.
 As a rough guide: accidental or procedural fouls (prolonged delays due to kit failures, repeated unfounded protests, a severe strike that was not intentionally so) will be given a warning, potentially dangerous or unsportspersonlike conduct will be punished by deduction of a point, and fouls resulting in actual or near miss injuries or obvious malice will be punished by forfeit of the bout (and potential expulsion from the tournament and event).
 Referee and event organisers powers range from minor warnings through to immediate expulsion, banning from future events, circulating information regarding poor behavior and potentially the involvement of the police should a severe, potentially criminal action occur.
+We ask that referees use their good judgement when deciding on fouls and punishments, and keep in mind that there is a difference between an honest mistake and malicious intent.
+If you are in doubt call the head referee for the day who will be walking the hall.

 Protests and Discussions